shivani-bokey123/carPrediction/README.md

 I compared several machine learning models during training, including  LinearRegression, Ridge, Lasso, DecisionTreeRegressor, RandomForestRegressor, XGBRegressor, LGBMRegressor, aur CatBoostRegressor
 After evaluating their performance, CatBoost showed the best accuracy, so I used it as the final model.

-The app is built with Streamlit and provides an interactive interface where users can input car details such as Car Name year, kilometers driven, fuel type, seller type, transmission, and number of owners,present price
+The app is built with Streamlit and provides an interactive interface where users can input car details such as Car Name ,year, kilometers driven, fuel type, seller type, transmission, and number of owners,present price
 Based on these inputs, the trained CatBoost model predicts the expected selling price of the car.

 ## Files